-- 7.02(2)(b) evaluate student eligibility for early intervention or special education services and to make referrals when pre-referral interventions prove ineffective or inadequate. - 7.02(2)(c) adhere to all established confidentiality and due process policies and procedures. - 7.02(2)(d) advocate for student access to and participation in the general curriculum and in the least restrictive environment. - 7.02(3) The school occupational therapist is knowledgeable about appropriate and accurate assessment of a student's occupational and physical abilities and how to determine the need for adaptive equipment, and is able to: - 7.02(3)(a) complete and evaluate observations and/or screenings of a student's strengths, problems and potential issues within the educational setting. - 7.02(3)(b) coordinate data-gathering from record reviews, interviews, checklists, specific observations and/or collaboration or consultation to avoid duplication of service(s) and/or assessment(s), including interpretation of medical records and prescriptions as applied to the educational environment. - 7.02(3)(c) identify and select appropriate, valid and reliable assessments to measure contextual factors, activity demands and student factors related to academic achievement. - 7.02(3)(d) assess a student's occupational performance during activities of daily living including, but not limited to, hygiene, functional mobility, eating, dressing, toileting, communication and meal preparation. - 7.02(3)(e) assess a student's performance skills; motor skills including, but not limited to, posture, mobility, coordination, strength and effort, and energy; process skills, including but not limited to, energy, knowledge, temporal organization, organizing space and objects and adaptation; and communication/interaction skills including, but not limited to, body language, information exchange and relations with others. - 7.02(3)(f) assess the student's performance context related to cultural, physical, social, personal, temporal and virtual aspects. - 7.02(3)(g) assess factors internal to the student including, but not limited to, those physical, cognitive and psycho-social factors that influence development and performance and those which interact with illness, disease and disability. - 7.02(3)(h) identify environmental factors that can either support or hinder a student's academic performance. - 7.02(3)(i) interpret assessment data to develop and refine hypotheses about the student's academic performance and effectively communicate, both verbally and in writing, assessment results to a variety of audiences including, but not limited to, educators paraprofessionals, parents and students, as appropriate. - 7.02(3)(j) within the context of an IEP or IFSP team, use clinical experience, clinical observation and professional judgment, as well as assessment data to plan and develop appropriate and targeted student objectives to be measured regularly for systematic comparisons of current and past student performance.
+- 7.02(2) The school occupational therapist is knowledgeable about processes for determining eligibility for special education services, the need for related services and the design and implementation of IEPs.
+The school occupational therapist, working with other educational professionals and interdisciplinary team members, is able to: - 7.02(2)(a)-consult with team on pre-referral strategies in support of a student's participation and performance within the educational context2- - 7.02(2)(b)-evaluate student eligibility for early intervention or special education services and to make referrals when pre-referral interventions prove ineffective or inadequate; - 7.02(2)(c)-adhere to all established confidentiality and due process policies and procedures; and - 7.02(2)(d)--advocate for student access to and participation in the general curriculum and in the least restrictive environment. - 7.02(3) The school occupational therapist is knowledgeable about appropriate and accurate assessment of a student's occupational and physical abilities and how to determine the need for adaptive equipment, and is able to: - 7.02(3)(a)-complete and evaluate observations and/or screenings of a student's strengths, problems and potential issues within the educational setting; - 7.02(3)(b) coordinate data-gathering from record reviews, interviews, checklists, specific observations and/or collaboration or consultation to avoid duplication of service(s) and/or assessment(s), including interpretation of medical records and prescriptions as applied to the educational environment: - 7.02(3)(c)-identify and select appropriate, valid and reliable assessments to measure contextual factors, activity demands and student factors related to academic achievement. - 7.02(3)(d)--assess a student's occupational performance during activities of daily living including, but not limited to, hygiene, functional mobility, eating, dressing, toileting, communication and meal preparation; - 7.02(3)(e)assess a student's performance skills; motor skills including, but not limited to, posture, mobility, coordination, strength and effort, and energy; process skills, including but not limited to, energy, knowledge, temporal organization, organizing space and objects and adaptation; and communication/interaction skills including, but not limited to, body language, information exchange and relations with others. - 7.02(3)(f)--assess the student's performance context related to cultural, physical, social, personal, temporal and virtual aspects; - 7.02(3)(g)--assess factors internal to the student including, but not limited to, those physical, cognitive and psycho-social factors that influence development and performance and those which interact with illness, disease and disability. - 7.02(3)(h)identify environmental factors that can either support or hinder a student's academic performance. - 7.02(3)(i)-interpret assessment data to develop and refine hypotheses about the student's academic performance and effectively communicate, both verbally and in writing, assessment results to a variety of audiences including, but not limited to, educators, paraprofessionals, parents and students, as appropriate;

+7.02(3)(j) - within the context of an IEP or IFSP team, use clinical experience, clinical observation and professional judgment, as well as assessment data to plan and develop appropriate and targeted student objectives to be measured regularly for systematic comparisons of current and past student performance; and-